Autonomous Mobility as a Social Service

 Tools

-In collaboration with the Toyota Mobility Foundation and South East Community Services, this project reimagines autonomous vehicles (AVs) as social infrastructure.
+In collaboration with the Toyota Mobility Foundation and South East Community Services, we explored how autonomous vehicles could be tools for equity, not just transit.

 Here's what we did